 When you’re out shopping and come across an item — even one that you need — it's tempting to make the purchase immediately.
 However, you should first consider whether there's a cheaper version of the item that would accomplish the same goal.
 You may be able to find the same item at a lower price elsewhere.
 Or you might find a different, cheaper version made by a different company.

 But whatever you do, don’t use this question to justify buying a subpar product to save money.
+Sometimes, paying more for a better-quality item can save you money.
 When you buy a poor-quality item, you’ll lose out in the long run.

 5. Can I Wait to Make This Purchase?